 Grammar is one of the core components of any homeschool language arts program.
-It also can be a difficult one to teach or to find materials you are happy with.
-I have tried quite a few different ones throughout the years, including the very popular Easy Grammar curriculum, and I finally found what I think is the best homeschool grammar curriculum called Fix It!
+It also can be a difficult one to teach or find materials you’re happy with.
+I have tried quite a few programs throughout the years, including some popular ones, and I found what I think is one of the best homeschool grammar curriculum called Fix It!
 Grammar by Institute for Excellence in Writing.

 6 Reasons Fix It!
 Grammar Is the Best Homeschool Grammar Curriculum